Courseiva

 Why this answer

-Options A and E are correct.
-An IT governance framework includes structures like an IT strategy committee (A) and processes like IT risk management (E).
-B (project portfolio management) is a management practice, not a core governance component.
+Options A and C are correct.
+An IT governance framework includes structures like an IT strategy committee (A) and processes like IT risk management (C).
+B (IT asset inventory) is an operational practice, D (IT project portfolio management) is a management practice, and E (IT help desk ticketing system) is operational.

 MCQhard